 06 of 06

-One of the best Vancouver Christmas Markets, Got Craft? is a semi-annual craft fair held in May and December that showcases over 50 local artists and artisans.
-Vendors include jewelry, clothing, bath and body, paper arts, ceramics, fine art, and foods.
-Takes place at the Maritime Labour Centre (1880 Triumph Street).
+One of the best Vancouver Christmas markets, Got Craft? is a semi-annual craft fair held in May and December that showcases more than 50 local artists and artisans.
+Vendors' offerings include jewelry, clothing, bath and body items, paper arts, ceramics, fine art, and food.
+Got Craft? will be open on Dec.
+9 and 10, 2017, at the Maritime Labour Centre.